microsoft/SparTA/docs/0-overview.md

 1. the boundary between compiler interface and specializer.
 For example, the granularity of specializer's input is a subgraph (specializer do fusion itself) or a fused kernel specification?
 2. how to balance the benefits from the manually optimized kernel implementations and scalable automatic kernel generation.

-A most feasible solution is leveraging similar to [JSON operator config in nnFusion](https://github.com/microsoft/nnfusion/blob/master/src/contrib/custom_op/README.md) but with more sparsity-related attributes, such as
-- the format (dense or sparse, including storage layout) of inputs and outputs
-- links to template or library or TVM tuning command.